 This natural attraction is located in Ogurayama, Saga, Ukyō-ku.
 Walking into this extensive bamboo grove is like entering another realm.
 The thick green bamboo stalks of this magical forest seem to continue endlessly in every direction and there’s a strange quality to the light.
 You’ll be unable to resist trying to take photos.

-The bamboo forest path can get quite busy and the best time to visit it is during early morning to admire the beauty and tranquillity of this special place.
+The bamboo forest path can get quite busy and the best time to visit it is during early morning to admire the beauty and tranquility of this special place.

 17. Plitvice Lakes – Croatia

-Plitvice National Park has sixteen beautiful lakes inter-connected by a series of waterfalls, and set in deep woodland populated by bears, boars, deers, wolves and rare species of birds.
-It has a total area of 300 square kilometres, whilst the lakes join together over a distance of eight kilometres.
+Plitvice National Park has sixteen beautiful lakes inter-connected by a series of waterfalls, and set in deep woodland populated by bears, boars, deer, wolves and rare species of birds.
+It has a total area of 300 square kilometers, whilst the lakes join together over a distance of eight kilometers.

 The water flowing over the limestone and chalk have, over thousands of years, deposited travertine barriers, creating natural dam.
 These geological processes continue until today.